~blog

 Shadow is a cloud computing service specialized in Gaming.
 To provide isolated machines to users, they rely heavily on virtual machines.

 Each virtual machine has dual-stack connectivity with both IPv4 and IPv6.
 Using IPv4 the network configuration is pushed via DHCP providing both addressing and default route informations.
-Using IPv6, we need to use the Route Advertisement mechanism.
+Using IPv6, we need to use the Router Advertisement mechanism.

 Recently, we changed our networking stack on the hypervisor, whereas the virtual interfaces for each VMs were created beforehand and persistent we moved to transient virtual interfaces creating them and removing each times a virtual machine is started and stopped.